NicoHood/HID/Readme.md

 Introducing the Arduino HID Project that gives you everything you need for that.
 No need for extra hardware.
 You just need one of the Arduinos and an USB cable.

+**You can upload new sketches to the Uno/Mega and dont need to reflash the firmware**

 Features
 ========
 Use your **Arduino Uno, Mega, Micro, Leonardo or Micro Pro** as Generic HID Device and still be able to upload sketches how you are used to do.